Octave Mirbeau: Mirbeau's theatre

 He also wrote six one-act plays, published under the title of Farces et moralités (1904), among them being L'Épidémie (Epidemics, 1898).
 Here, Mirbeau can be seen as anticipating the theatre of Bertolt Brecht, Marcel Aymé, Harold Pinter, and Eugène Ionesco.
 He calls language itself into question, demystifying law, ridiculing the discourse of politicians, and making fun of the language of love (Les Amants, The Lovers, 1901).

 Posthumous fame

 There has been no interruption in the publication of Mirbeau's works.
 Yet his immense literary production has largely been known through only three works, and he was considered as literally and politically incorrect.

-But, more recently, Mirbeau has been rediscovered and presented in a new light.
-A fuller appreciation of the role he played in the political, literary, and artistic world of la Belle Époque is emerging.
+More recently, the "Octave Mirbeau Society" published more elements on the role Mirbeau played in the political, literary, and artistic world of la Belle Époque.

 Mirbeau lies buried in the Passy Cemetery, in the 16th arrondissement of Paris.